 Policy CF1 identifies essential community infrastructure, applications of developer contributions and provision of new, or improved, community facilities.
 CF1 may result in developer contributions either through planning obligation, Section 106, or Community Infrastructure Levy (CIL) if adopted by the local authority.
 CIL is currently in draft format at the Local Authority but may be initiated within the period of this Plan.

-Policy CF2, protects, retains and enhances community facilities so that none are lost as a result of other forms of development.
+Policy CF2 seeks to protect, retain and enhance community facilities so that none are lost as a result of other forms of development.